yeoman/yeoman/cli/docs/docs.md

 npm install https://github.com/yeoman/yeoman/tarball/master -g
 ```

-This installs the plugin globally, which contains its own internal grunt and
+This installs Yeoman globally, which contains its own internal grunt and
-provides an `yeoman` binary.
+provides a `yeoman` binary.

 Proxies don't like redirections, if you get problem with this command, try
 this instead: